The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Introduction

 where $\hat{y} = \argmax_y f(x)_y$ is the predicted class for $x$ and the \texttt{Replace} function replaces features in $x$ with some uninformative feature at locations corresponding to 0s in the explanation $e$.

 The \texttt{Replace} function plays a key role in the definition of such metrics because it defines the \emph{counterfactual} input that we are comparing the original input with.
-Though FI-based explanations are often presented without mention of counterfactuals, all explanations make use of counterfactual situations \cite{miller2019explanation}, and FI explanations are no exception.
-Indeed, the only way we can understand what makes some features ``important'' to a particular model prediction is by reference to a counterfactual input which has its important features replaced with a user-specified feature.
+Though FI explanations are often presented without mention of counterfactuals, all explanations make use of counterfactual situations \cite{miller2019explanation}, and FI explanations are no exception.
+The only way we can understand what makes some features ``important'' to a particular model prediction is by reference to a counterfactual input which has its important features replaced with a user-specified (uninformative) feature.

 In this paper, we study several under-explored dimensions of the problem of finding good explanations according to test-time ablation metrics including Sufficiency and a related metric, Comprehensiveness, with a focus on natural language processing tasks.
-Our contributions cover (1) the problem of out-of-distribution counterfactuals in FI explanations, (2) which \texttt{Replace} functions are best to use, and (3) search-based methods for optimizing these metrics.
-We expand on these points below.
+We describe three primary contributions below.

-First, we argue that metrics like Sufficiency are heavily influenced by the out-of-distribution (OOD) nature of counterfactual model inputs.
-This leads to model explanations being heavily influenced the model prior and weight initialization, which results in \emph{socially misaligned} explanations.
+First, we argue that standard FI explanations are heavily influenced by the out-of-distribution (OOD) nature of counterfactual model inputs, which results in \emph{socially misaligned} explanations.
 We use this term, first introduced by \citet{jacovi2021aligning}, to describe a situation where an explanation communicates a different kind of information than the kind that people expect it to communicate.
-Here, we do not expect our model prior or random weight initialization to influence FI estimates.
+Here, we do not expect the model prior or random weight initialization to influence FI estimates.
 This is a problem insofar as FI explanations are not telling us what we think they are telling us.
 We propose a training algorithm to resolve the social misalignment, which is to expose models to counterfactual inputs during training, so that counterfactuals are not out-of-distribution at test time.